info201b-au2022/A2-Starter/README.md

 * When formatting your written responses and reflections below, please *retain* all reflection prompt IDs (e.g., R1a, R2a, etc.).
+* Fill in the elipses (...) with your own words.
-* Remove expected word counts
+* Remove expected word counts.
 * To write clearly, use markdown code appropriately (e.g., **bold**, _italics_, and `code`).
 As appropriate, include images, links, and so forth.

 **Getting started**.
 To get started, we suggest that you open [analysis.R](analysis.R)